Skip to main content

 • character development

-• “It's one of the most complete action RPGs ever made, and with its solid story, much-improved narrative, dark environments, super deep character development mechanics and excellent dark visuals and atmosphere, beautiful soundtrack, play for the next twenty to fifty hours - or more.”
+• “It's one of the most complete action RPGs ever made, with solid story, much-improved narrative, dark environments, super deep character development mechanics, excellent dark visuals and atmosphere, beautiful soundtrack, and playtime for the next twenty to fifty hours or more.”

 Skip Critic Reviews